mksupreme92/mksupreme92/README.md

 ## 🜁 Project Euclid

-**Euclid** is a modular, type-safe geometry kernel written in Haskell, designed to support:
+**Euclid** is a modular, type-safe geometry kernel written in Haskell and optimized with Rust, designed to support:
 - Arbitrary-dimensional geometry
 - Euclidean and non-Euclidean metrics
 - Transformation logic via extensible typeclasses
-- Rust-based meshing and visualization
+- Performant and memory safe meshing and visualization

 It is the backbone for my long-term vision of a flexible, open, and performance-aware design ecosystem.
 Inspired by mathematicians, powered by code, and engineered for clarity.